Cheirostylis tippica: Ecology

-This orchid was found growing in sandy soil with decaying vegetation at an altitude of 150 to 250 meters.
+This orchid was found growing in sandy soil with decaying vegetation at 150 to 250 metres elevation.
 It was found flowering during January and February.

 Etymology

 This species is named after the place Tippi from where it was collected.

 Conservation and threats

 This orchid was never seen after the initial collection in 1991.
 The region where it was found is threatened by logging, air pollution, climate change and human habitat expansion.